Appointment Information

 Bringing more than one problem to the clinician will invariably cause them to run late.
 Some patients bring in a list of problems.
 If the clinician deals with every problem on the list, that patient will be content but it means that subsequent patients in the surgery will be seen late.
 It only needs 2-3 patients with either a complex problem, or with more than one problem, for the last few patients in the surgery to be seen up to an hour late.
 Also if patients have turned up late, this can add to the wait.

-We hope you will see that for the greater good of all patients, the doctor or nurse may ask patients who bring multiple problems to a 10 minute appointment to rebook on another day.
+We hope you will see that for the greater good of all patients, the doctor may ask patients who bring multiple problems to a 15 minute appointment to rebook on another day.
 This ensures the clinician can try to stay on time, but also that you get the right amount of attention for your concerns.

 What can you do to help?

-- Book one 10 minute appointment for one problem; if the problem is complicated, ask for a longer appointment.
+• Book one 15 minute appointment for one problem; if the problem is complicated, ask for a double appointment.

 Our Receptionists